ericslevenson/ALPOD/README.md

 # Alaska Lake and Pond Occurrence Dataset (ALPOD)
 This repository stores the core algorithms used to produce ALPOD.
-It also includes files for watershed-based analyses of ALPOD spatial patterns.
+It's been archived at zenodo: 10.5281/zenodo.14533381.
+The repository also includes files for watershed-based analyses of ALPOD spatial patterns.
 Each algorithm's role in the overall dataset production is as follows:

 ### Step 1: Produce a maximum possible lake extent mask across Alaska ##
 (1.1) S2bgrnExport.ipynb: Google Earth Engine (GEE) script to rapidly filter and visualize Sentinel-2 images.
 Used to identify and download 1-2 ice and cloud-free images per Sentinel-2 tile near the seasonal maximum lake extent.<br />